-Lesson Title: Construct 45°, 30° and Theme: Geometry 15° angles Lesson Number: M2-L082 Class: SSS 2 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils f compasses and will be able to use a pair of compasses protractor to c lass (purchased or to construct 45°, 30°, and 15° angles handmade), and a ruler or any straight using bisection of 90° and 60°. edge for drawing lir nes.
-Ask pupils to bring geometry sets if the ey already have them.
+Lesson Title: Construct 45°, 30° and Theme: Geometry 15° angles Lesson Number: M2-L082 Class: SSS 2 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils Bring a pair of compasses and will be able to use a pair of compasses protractor to class (purchased or to construct 45°, 30°, and 15° angles handmade), and a ruler or any straight using bisection of 90° and 60°. edge for drawing lines.
+Ask pupils to bring geometry sets if they already have them.